JeremyVun/PRD_Builder/readme.md

 You can ask the AI to create a PRD for you at any point as a "save point".
 For example, maybe you want to read what you have, think about it more, edit it a bit manually, and then follow the steps above to reload it back into the AI to continue with it's assistance.

 - Another thing that is helpful you can do is open a new chat window, "load" your PRD like you did above.
 And very specifically ask it to `Identify any inconsistencies or uncertainties` with the plan.

+### Why create a PRD
+The PRD is a common starting point and high level artifact for application & feature development.
+It serves as a shareable, common product document that captures the what, why, and how.

+After the PRD is crystallised, a set of of lower level requirements and application specs can be distilled which inform the actual development of the application.
+This provides guidance and guardrails around the app to make sure it always aligns back to fulfilling the original vision.
+The PRD also helps us avoid problems before writing any code.